 We then explore the converted Gothic palaces which house the Picasso Museum.
 It contains works from many stages of Picasso's life, from his adolescence to his old age.
-The range of works on display amply proves the point that, despite French claims that Picasso belonged to the School of Paris, much of his work was inspired by 19th-century Spanish art.
+The range of works on display amply proves the point that, despite French claims that Picasso belonged to the School of Paris, much of his work was inspired by 19th century Spanish art.
 The museum incorporates adolescent works by the artist that demonstrate his extraordinary precociousness.
 There are paintings from his early Parisian period, demonstrating an early debt to Toulouse-Lautrec, and a number of masterpieces from the Blue and Rose periods.
 There is also a group of later works including Picasso's highly individual studies of Velazquez's masterpiece Las Meninas.

-The afternoon is at leisure before our program concludes with a farewell dinner at 'Montiel Espaigastronòmic', a small restaurant located near to the Picasso Museum, providing an artistic atmosphere with excellent traditional Spanish cuisine.
+The afternoon is at leisure.
+In the evening we will meet for farewell dinner at 'Montiel Espaigastronòmic', a small restaurant located near to the Picasso Museum, providing an artistic atmosphere with excellent traditional Spanish cuisine.
 (Overnight Barcelona) BD

-Day 22: Friday 16 October, Depart Barcelona
+Day 21: Thursday 13 October, Depart Barcelona